 The West Highland Way.
-A self guided walk that stretches 96 miles north from Milngavie to Fort William, a Highland town nestled at the foot of Ben Nevis—the highest mountain in the UK.
+A self-guided walk that stretches 96 miles north from Milngavie to Fort William, a Highland town nestled at the foot of Ben Nevis—the highest mountain in the UK.
 It’s a walk that we had been considering for many years and with Milngavie being our home town, it was always there as a reminder.
 We would regularly see groups of excited walkers meeting up at the Obelisk starting point in the town centre and say to each other ‘we’ll need to do that walk one day’.

 2015 was going to be a busy year.
 We would be celebrating our 50th year on this amazing planet.
 As were some of our friends.
-So back in early 2014, during a get together and a few Prosecco’s, we decided to organise our West Highland Way (WHW) walk for the May of 2015.
+So back in early 2014, during a get together and a few Prosecco’s, we decided to organise our West Highland Way (WHW) walk for May of 2015.

-When we say organise, what we mean is that it was decided that Aileen and me would organise.
+When we say organise, what we mean is that it was decided that Aileen and I would organise.
 We’re good at organising.
-Or should we confess that we like to ensure things go smoothly, everyone is kept up to date, all planned and unplanned elements are prepared for and basically it will run to military precision.
+Or should we confess that we like to ensure things go smoothly, everyone is kept up to date, all planned and unplanned elements are prepared for and it will run to military precision.
 Thankfully over the years since this walk, we have mellowed and now actually embrace the unknown – with, of course, a backup plan B just in case!

 As it turned out, there is a bit of planning required to walk the WHW.
 Especially if it’s a group of 6, now in their 50’s with varying degrees of fitness and walking experience, who all want a decent night’s sleep in comfortable beds and a hearty breakfast to send us on our way.
-So with great gusto Aileen and I set about our organising. –
+So with great gusto, Aileen and I set about our organising. –

-Spread sheet with accommodation, dates, costs and daily distance – check.
+Spreadsheet with accommodation, dates, costs and daily distance – check.